 While relocating to France may be the opportunity of a lifetime, living in the land of wine and cheese comes with drawbacks as well as benefits.

 Expats are advised to educate themselves about the pros and cons of moving to France before they board the plane.

 Accommodation in France

-Pros: Plenty of options
+Pro: Plenty of options

-Not to mention, bed and breakfasts and holiday rentals in many areas offer long-term stays, which are helpful while looking for permanent residence.
+Furthermore, bed and breakfasts and holiday rentals in many areas offer long-term stays, which are helpful while looking for permanent residence.

-Cons: Older housing
+Con: Older housing

-Cons: Housing Tax
+Con: Housing Tax